 Redeeming British Airways Avios for travel on Aer Lingus can be an exceptional value.
 While the number of Avios required are similar to what you’d pay on British Airways, the benefit is that you’re not charged the huge carrier imposed surcharges.
 Instead of paying ~$500 in surcharges, you pay ~$20 in surcharges.

-I also happen to think that Aer Lingus’ business class is better than British Airways’.
+I also happen to think that Aer Lingus’ business class is better than British Airways’ (at least the old one).
 In terms of the number of Avios required:

 - Aer Lingus flights between Ireland and Los Angeles, Miami, Orlando, San Francisco, and Seattle, cost 16,250-25,000 Avios (off-peak/peak) in economy, or 62,500-75,000 Avios (off-peak/peak) in business class